pharmbio/ptp-project/notes/journal.md

 - [ ] Samuel to compare approved / withdrawn drugs with actives / nonactives in
   ExcapeDB, to get an overview of how they relate.
-- [ ] From the last meeting we had the idea to also compare with actives/nonactives in DrugBank.
+- [ ] From the last meeting we had the idea to also compare with actives/nonactives (edit: approved/withdrawn) in DrugBank.
 (Ola says this is the same)
 - [ ] Samuel will then look at predicting / generating binding profiles on UPPMAX, by running cpSign in commandline mode.
   - Staffan noted that cpSign has some upstart time to take into account, but